Andrei Tarkovsky | Sculpting Time | Deluxe Bluray Boxset

-The Russian auteur Andrei Tarkovsky influenced many contemporary filmmakers, amongst them Lars Von Trier, Claire Denis, Steven Soderbergh and Nuri Bilge Ceylan.
+Russian auteur Andrei Tarkovsky influenced many contemporary filmmakers, amongst them Lars Von Trier, Claire Denis, Steven Soderbergh and Nuri Bilge Ceylan.

-All seven of Tarkovsky’s features including MIRROR (1975), SOLARIS (1972), STALKER (1979) and ANDREI RUBLEV (1966) (left), IVAN’S CHILDHOOD (1962), THE SACRIFICE (1986) and NOSTALGIA (1983) appear on DVD and Blu-ray as well as the much-anticipated Andrei Tarkovsky box set (Tarkovsky.co.uk)
+All seven of Tarkovsky’s features including MIRROR (1975), SOLARIS (1972), STALKER (1979) and ANDREI RUBLEV (1966) (left), IVAN’S CHILDHOOD (1962), THE SACRIFICE (1986) and NOSTALGIA (1983) appear on Blu-ray in the much-anticipated Andrei Tarkovsky box set (Tarkovsky.co.uk)

 ANDREI RUBLEV (1969) was a startling achievement.
-In 205 minutes, the director dramatizes the life of the great medieval Russian painter, the episodes are divided in eight chapters.
-The world of Andrej Rublev, who painted religious icons, is brutal (the infamous death of the horse will upset animal lovers) and chaotic.
+In 205 minutes, the director dramatises the life of the great medieval Russian painter, the episodes are divided in eight chapters.
+The world of Andrei Rublev, who painted religious icons, is brutal (the infamous death of the horse will upset animal lovers) and chaotic.
 There is darkness everywhere, and the gloom only lifts in the last scenes, when the black-and-white changes into colour.
-The film was forbidden in the USSR until 1971, and western versions run with cuts of more than thirty minutes.AS
+The film was forbidden in the USSR until 1971, and western versions run with cuts of more than thirty minutes.

 MIRROR is a stream-of-consciousness, totally without any narrative.
 The narrator, on his deathbed, looks back on his life.
 The only structure is the time-setting: pre-war, war and post-war.
-Mirror is the best example for Tarkovskij’s “sculpting in time” approach to filmmaking: images and sound (in this case classical music) melt into a memory lane in which the time frames are interchangeable.
+Mirror is the best example of his “sculpting in time” approach to filmmaking: images and sound (in this case classical music) melt into a memory lane in which the time frames are interchangeable.
 Sometimes the film is labelled as metaphysical and it is hardly surprising that the censor’s of the USSR tried even to ban any export of the film, helping to make it into a legend.
-(The title is on long release at the BFI) AS.
+(The title is on long release at the BFI)

-STALKER , based on the novel ‘Roadside Picknick’ by Arkadiy and Boris Strugatskiy (whose novel ‘Hard to be a God’ was filmed twice), and tells a story about post-nuclear Russia.
+STALKER , based on the novel ‘Roadside Picknick’ by Arkady and Boris Strugatsky (whose novel ‘Hard to be a God’ was filmed twice), and tells a story about post-nuclear Russia.
 Stalker, a man of near super-natural powers, guides a writer and a scientist into the Zone – a fearful place deep underground – a forbidden location, where intruders are threatened with long prison sentences.
 There are some Sci-fi elements, but unlike Solaris, the narrative somehow holds the action and the meta-physical and spiritual world together.
 Brown monochrome sepia tones and an abundance of water in all forms (one of the director’s favourite themes), create an end-of-world atmosphere, a surreal place of decay and Wagnerian ‘Untergangstimmung’ .
-AS

 Tarkovsky’s first feature IVAN’S CHILDHOOD (1962), tells the story of 12-year-old Ivan who, orphaned by Hitler’s invading troops, becomes a scout for the Soviet army, risking his life slipping between the marshy front lines.
 Ivan’s Childhood won Tarkovsky notice in the West by being awarded the Golden Lion at Venice.